khdijah/automata/README.md

 (b) Implement a string search using non-deterministic finite automata.
 Given a text and a string to be sought in the
     text, your implementation should build a deterministic finite automaton from the string and then convert it into a deterministic finite automaton.
-Then you should check if the string occurs in the text by the deterministic fi- nite automata.
+Then you should check if the string occurs in the text by the deterministic fi nite automata.